 That quote pretty much nails it!
 We can be logical all day long but we are emotional beings as well.
-How well are you managing your emotions in response to today's rapid change and financial roller coaster?
+How well are you managing your emotions in response to the challenges you face growing your business?
 How are you dealing with anything that may feel "unfair" to you?
-Here are a few suggestions I'd like to share:
+Here are a few suggestions:

-Responsibly to versus for - Absent legal responsibilities (EEO, safety, etc.) you are not responsible for your employees, you are only responsible to your employees.
+- Victims, Villains, and Heroes This is the title of a book I wrote with Loy Young which talks about the emotional stage we walk on every day.
+Long story short: Don't play victim when it comes to managing your business.
+Remember being an entrepreneur is a choice.
+Nobody required you to do so.
+Identify any lessons that have to be learned, change your behavior in light of them, and move on.
+Similarly, don't allow others to play victim with you.
+You are not their hero or an evil boss.
+Don't go for the emotional bait.
+Stay off that stage!
+Contact me if you want a PDF version of that book. - Be very considerate of how you use your energy Five thousand years ago, ancient Egyptians called our creative energy "ka".
+You might consider it your spirit, time, or vital life force.
+Whatever you call it, do not waste nor abuse it.
+Treat it with the respect it deserves.
+It is God given.
+You are one with it.
+If an activity is energy draining, think twice about doing it.
+Where does your energy flow with little resistance?
+That's where you should be focusing your efforts! - Responsibly to versus for Absent legal responsibilities (EEO, safety, etc.) you are not responsible for your employees, you are only responsible to your employees.
 They are adults and fully capable of being responsible for themselves.
 Do not think you have to keep an employee on your payroll simply because you've known them for a long time.
 No matter how much you care about them.
 You are not their mommy or daddy and you are not running a charity.
 If they are not producing a return on investment or if you cannot afford them any longer than you must let them go.
 I would certainly give them an opportunity to save themselves by restructuring how they add value or by inviting them to think of some unique solution that can save their job.